wilsonliaows/docs/connectors/jdbc/update.md

 *Update row(s) action*

 ### Table
 First, select a table to update.
 This can be done either by selecting a table from the pick list, or toggling the input field to text mode and typing the full table name.
+Case sensitivity of table name depends on the database you are connected to.

 ### WHERE condition
 Next, provide a `WHERE` condition to select rows to be updated.
 This condition can be as simple as filtering a single record to update based on `ID`.